top of page

 Impacted Fracture

-An impacted fracture is a bone fracture where the broken ends are driven into each other, causing compression and shortening of the bone.
-It is caused by a sudden impact, fall, or motor vehicle accident.
-Since it involves more than a break in the bone, it is more severe than a simple fracture.
+An impacted fracture occurs when the broken ends of a bone are driven into one another, resulting in compression and shortening of the bone.
+A sudden impact, a fall, or a motor vehicle accident typically causes this fracture.
+Because it involves more than just a break in the bone, an impacted fracture is considered more severe than a simple fracture.

 Segmental Fracture

-Long bones are more prone to fractures.
-The same bone is shattered twice, resulting in a "floating" piece of bone between the two fractures.
-This bone fracture may require more time to heal or create problems.
+Long bones are more susceptible to fractures.
+When the same bone is fractured in two places, a "floating" segment of bone can result between the two breaks.
+This type of fracture may take longer to heal and could lead to complications.

 Comminuted Fracture

-When a bone breaks into three or more fragments, it is known as a comminuted fracture.
-These fractures are usually the result of high-energy trauma, such as motor vehicle accidents, falls from a great height, or sports injuries.
-Comminuted fractures can be particularly severe in large bones and often require surgical intervention for bone repair.
-However, in the case of smaller bones, these fractures can heal independently without surgery.
+A comminuted fracture occurs when a bone breaks into three or more fragments.
+These fractures typically result from high-energy trauma, such as motor vehicle accidents, falls from significant heights, or sports injuries.
+Comminuted fractures can be especially serious in larger bones and often necessitate surgical intervention for repair.
+However, in the case of smaller bones, these fractures may heal on their own without the need for surgery.

 Avulsion Fracture

-An avulsion fracture is a bone fracture where a small piece of bone is pulled away from the prominent bone by a tendon or ligament.
-These fractures most commonly occur in areas where tendons or ligaments attach to the bone, such as the ankle, knee, hip, and elbow.
-Young athletes and children are more likely to suffer from these types of bone fractures.
+An avulsion fracture is a bone fracture in which a tendon or ligament pulls away a small fragment of bone.
+These fractures typically occur in regions where tendons or ligaments attach to the bone, such as the ankle, knee, hip, and elbow.
+Young athletes and children are particularly susceptible to this kind of fracture.

 FAQ'S